craigfay/pong/README.md

 the `empty` feature.

 # Incorrect Documentation
+This project was made with the guidance of the Amethyst Documentation.
+Unfortunately, it was very out of date at the time this project was created, and their instructions produced large amounts of errors that prevented compilation.
+These are several notes about what was incorrect:
 * `DjSystem` should be `DjSystemDesc` and needs to be included with `with_system_desc()` instead of `with()`.
 This will create a missing resource error.
 * Several Unused imports
 * In `winner.rs`, there's instances where `text` needs to be replaced with `ui_text`